HTian21/Python-ML-Project/README.md

 This project covers basic python applications using varible libraries.
-It dives deep into Machine Learning.
+It dives deep into Machine Learning with practical exercises that are based on real-life examples.

 Part 1 - Data Preprocessing